team-hdc/.github/.github/ISSUE_TEMPLATE/2-internal-design-review.md

 <!--
 	Please fill out the following information as completely as possible.

-	Please note the specific template/component in the Title above.
+	Please note the specific template/component in the Title above if it's specific, otherwise we will assume it's for the full site.

 	Please delete anything that does not apply for you!